ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 the location indicated by the Location header, as described in {{http-usage}}.

-Resource creation MUST be idempotent: if the server receives a POST request identical to one that created an existing resource (as defined by the interaction- specific criteria below), it MUST indicate the existing resource's location in the Location header rather than creating a duplicate.
+Resource creation MUST be idempotent: if the server receives a POST request identical to one that created an existing resource (as defined by the interaction-specific criteria below), it MUST indicate the existing resource's location in the Location header rather than creating a duplicate.
 This allows HTTP clients to safely retry requests without risking side effects.

 One way to achieve this is to derive the resource identifier deterministically from the request content.